megavarnans/usermgmt/README.md

 3. Data Models
 4. Postman collection for the Web API endpoints

 The src folder contains the source code for the micro-service.
 Note that this is just a representative sample to illustrate the application architecture and is not production ready.
+To run the code open the RealPage.sln under the src folder and run the WebApi Project.
+This will launch the Swagger page to run the API endpoints.
+First execute authenticate with the email:megavarnan@gmail.com and password: test.
+Grab the JWT Bearer token to Authorize to run the other API endpoints.

 The tests folder contain the sample representative code for the unit testing using MS VS tests.